 Sign and Broadcast Transaction

-To sign and broadcast a transaction to the SUI network, follow these steps:
+To sign and broadcast a transaction to the TRON network, follow these steps:

 1. Prepare the Unsigned Transaction